Post Offices

 County Directories appear to be recording a similar story until Mrs Aves took over the Post Office in 1934.
 She ran it until 1946, followed by William Hill, until he retired in 1950.
 After him came Mrs Folwell, until 1957.

-Mabel Ireland relocated the Post Office to a “summerhouse” on rear of her Toprow home by getting the contents moved on a trailer.
-In the autumn of 1963, local carpenter Mr Ford made minor improvements to the Post Office.
-He fitted a new door and a new partition as well as repairing the floor and a hardboard covering for the counter and table-top.
+In the autumn of 1963, local carpenter Mr Ford made minor improvements to the Post Office – it was only the size of a small shed!
+He fitted a new door and a new partition as well as repairing the floor and providing a hardboard covering for the counter and tabletop.
 His carpentry bill totalled £8 4s 11d.

-Mabel and her husband, George, decided to call it a day in 2001 when the Post Office computerised all its systems and did not consider herself suited to the new technology.
+Mabel and George decided to call it a day in 2001 when the Post Office computerised all its systems (– with the now infamous Horizon system!); she told a local newspaper that she did not consider herself suited to the new technology.
 By that point, Mabel was 84 and had been providing the village service for 44 years.
-After a continuous period of 150 years, Wreningham no longer had a Post Office of its own.